turingschool/curriculum/source/projects/idea_box.markdown

 Now go to your `index.erb` and change the H1 header to just `IdeaBox`.
 Save the template, go to your browser, refresh, and you should see the updated heading.

+Your files are now reloading each request without you manually stopping and restarting the server.

 ### Creating a Form

 #### HTML Form

 Now we need to add a little HTML form which is, itself, outside the scope of this tutorial.
-Here's how your view template should look:
+Here's the HTML we want to use:

 ```erb
 <html>